What It Sounds Like

 In South Korea, roughly 30% of the population identifies as Christian, from which over 10% identify as Catholic.
 Over fifty percent identify with no religion, but methods of data collection may conceal various beliefs and practices like Buddhism, shamanism, and agnosticism among a large part of the population.

-To set herself and everyone else free, Rumi unwittingly produced a new kind of Honmoon, one that we might describe as enlightened.
-This new Honmoon recognized that shame and concealment can be a tool of control and a destructive force to individuals and ultimately, humanity.
+Unwittingly, Rumi, Mira and Zoey produced a new kind of Honmoon, one that we might describe as enlightened.
+This new Honmoon recognizes that shame and concealment can be a tool of control and a destructive force to individuals and ultimately, humanity.
 Where Rumi's shame had been imposed on her, for simply being who she is, Jinu felt shame for his actions.
-Although she made the argument, earlier on, that he is more than just his "sins," the new Honmoon didn't seem to have any room for grace nor did he for self-forgiveness.
+Although she made the argument, earlier on, that he is more than his "sins," the new Honmoon didn't seem to have any room for grace nor did he for self-forgiveness.
 There was no saving him, so Jinu sacrificed himself to free Rumi, and ultimately humanity, from their collective shame.
+Imperfect as the comparison may be, his sacrifice may be the most Christian element of K-Pop Demon Hunters.

-Imperfect as the comparison may be, this is possibly the most Christian element of K-Pop Demon Hunters.
+The masculine characters of KPop Demon Hunters, from Gwi Ma to The Saja Boys, appear to rely on Christian concepts, while the pan-spiritual concepts are delivered through the feminine characters.
 Whether or not audiences absorb and internalize these concepts is not within my purview.
-I can imagine, at least, that in a time of political idolatry, when religion is used cynically by right wing politicians and media, and the clergy are quiet, that relatable characters finding purpose underpinned by spiritual values just might provide some needed support for the battles ahead.
+I can imagine, at least, that in a time of political idolatry, when religion is used cynically by right wing politicians and media in lockstep, and mainsteam clergy are quiet, that relatable characters finding purpose underpinned by generalized spiritual values, just might provide needed support for what battles lie ahead.

 Comments